FaridM99/Testing-Web2/README.md

 # 6 March

-I would like to test Web2 repository created by Farid Mehdiyev for the use of the Web2 applications.
+I would like to test Web2 repository created by Farid Mehdiyev for the use of the Web2 applications which is CRUD application

-# Another commit !

-# I have changed from Windows to the Mac.
-Some issues occured